charles-turner-1/OrgAlkCalc/README.md

 A sample call is shown below:

-`OrgAlkCalc.OrgAlkTitrationBatch("~/Python/OrgAlkCalculations/","Master_Titration_file.xlsx"
+`titr = OrgAlkCalc.OrgAlkTitrationBatch("~/Python/OrgAlkCalculations/","Master_Titration_file.xlsx"
 ,"~/Python/OrgAlkCalculations/","Master_Results_File.xlsx")`

-This initialises the batch calculation object.
+This initialises the batch calculation object as `titr'.
 This will load all data contained in `/Python/OrgAlkCalculations/Master_Titration_file.xlsx`

 It is then called using
 `titr.batch_calculate()`